 By Anna Sekula Posted October 24, 2012, 9:09 AM EDT

-NEW YORK Last week Grand Central Terminal looked a little less like a Midtown commuter hub and more like a Brooklyn crafts bazaar.
+Last week Grand Central Terminal looked a little less like a Midtown commuter hub and more like a Brooklyn crafts bazaar.
 The setup inside Vanderbilt Hall on October 17 and 18 was for Martha Stewart Living Omnimedia's inaugural American Made, an expo of home-grown artisans and entrepreneurs.
 With market-style stalls selling handmade goods, tastings of artisanal food, master classes and demonstrations, and panel discussions, the two-day program was designed to highlight and promote the growth of small businesses and, in particular, 10 creative companies chosen by the editors of Martha Stewart Living.

 “We believe we are at a defining cultural moment, when so many people are making a go of their creative passions,” said Pilar Guzman, editor in chief of Martha Stewart Living in a press release.
 “Our careful selection of our American Made honorees is the result of an exhaustive search for the next generation of creative entrepreneurs, and we're excited to be able to celebrate their quintessential hands-on Americanness and their collective courage in the hopes of encouraging others to make a similar leap.”